 Using a state approved, inspired by Waldorf, nature curriculum, written by our faculty, this program accommodates both 4 and 5 year old students who are eligible for a VPK voucher through the Early Learning Coalition of Sarasota County, as well as first year kindergarten age students.
+Students must be 4 before May 1st to be eligible for the Sandpiper class.
+Students with 4th birthdays between May 2nd and September 1st may use the voucher the following year.

 At this age, the child is acting out of imitation, thus they experience a wide range of activities, including handwork, beeswax modeling, coloring, domestic work, watercolor painting, storytelling, puppetry, woodworking, gardening, singing & creative movement, nature observation, and more, naturally, as they see their teachers engaging in various meaningful activities.